timjore/two-cents/src/site/notes/Systems mindset examines the quality of decisions, not just outcomes.md

 # Systems mindset examines the quality of decisions, not just outcomes

-The default mindset for most people (or teams, organizations, etc.) is oriented around outcomes: what worked vs. what did not work. ==The most strategic teams develop a **systems mindset** that probes not merely the outcome, but the decision-making process that led to it.== Bahcall explains the difference in *Loonshots*:
+The default mindset for most people (or teams, organizations, etc.) is oriented around outcomes: what worked vs. what did not work. ==The most strategic teams develop a **systems mindset** that probes not merely the outcome, but the decision-making process that led to it.== Bahcall explains the difference in *Loonshots*:[^1]

 > The weakest teams don’t analyze failures at all.
 They just keep going.
 That’s zero strategy.
 >